69 Squadron (Israel): 1948 Arab–Israeli War

-On July 15, 1948, with fighting raging in Israel and Tel Aviv suffering from Royal Egyptian Air Force (REAF) raids, the three B-17s departed Žatec for Israel.
-Still ill-equipped, the bombers were nevertheless tasked with bombing Egyptian targets en route.
-Flying south along the Adriatic, near Crete the bombers separated with Bill Katz and Ray Kurtz taking the only Fortress with an oxygen system and a proper sight to bomb the royal palace in Cairo, and the other two B-17s heading towards the REAF base at El-Arish.
-While Katz and Kurtz successfully bombed the Abdeen Palace, the other two failed to locate their target and bombed Rafah instead, and all landed that evening at Tel Nof.
-The three aircraft were back in action at 06:30 on the very next day, hitting the REAF base at El-Arish they had missed the previous night.
-As Tel-Nof was deemed vulnerable to Egyptian attacks, the aircraft then landed at Ramat David, which was to house the squadron for the remainder of the war.
+On July 15, 1948, one of the B-17 planes, recently put in the service of the Israeli Air Force, flew to Cairo and bombarded a residential neighborhood near Qasr al-Qubba, killing 30 Egyptians breaking their Ramadan fast and striking a rail line, in an operation that intended to bomb King Farouq's Abdeen Palace.
+With fighting raging in Israel and Tel Aviv suffering from Royal Egyptian Air Force (REAF) raids, the three B-17s departed Žatec for Israel.
+Still ill-equipped, the bombers were tasked with bombing Egyptian targets en route.
+Flying south along the Adriatic, near Crete the bombers separated, with Bill Katz and Ray Kurtz taking the only Fortress with an oxygen system and a proper sight to bomb the Royal Palace in Cairo, and the other two B-17s heading towards the REAF base at El-Arish.
+While Katz and Kurtz successfully bombed the Abdeen Palace, the other two failed to locate their target and bombed Rafah instead.
+All landed that evening at Tel Nof.

+The three aircraft were back in action at 06:30 on the next day, hitting the REAF base at El-Arish they had missed the previous night.
+As Tel-Nof was deemed vulnerable to Egyptian attacks, the aircraft then landed at Ramat David, which housed the squadron for the remainder of the war.
 In the following days, until a UN-brokered ceasefire came into effect on July 18, the Fortresses struck across three fronts, attacking Majdal, Damascus and Tulkarm.
 Raising the average bomb load of an IAF sortie from 100 kg per sortie to 743 kg per sortie, the B-17s are credited with propelling the Israeli Air Force into the realm of modern aerial warfare.

-Save for a single mission by all three bombers in support of Operation Shoter on July 20, combat operations ceased until October 1948.
+All three bombers flew in support of Operation Shoter on July 20.
+Combat operations then ceased until October 1948.
 These three months saw the unit reorganize and by August it had received its official designation as 69 Squadron.
 With Bill Katz now in command, the squadron spent the truce training, qualifying new airmen and equipping the veteran aircraft.
 Fighting resumed on October 15 with Operation Yoav, aimed with breaking the Egyptian siege of the Negev.
 Over the next week the Hammers flew 47 sorties against Egyptian targets in and around Majdal, Gaza, El Arish, Al-Faluja, and Rafah.
 Missions were flown in either a trio or a pair to maximize defensive firepower, and sometimes with 101 Squadron escorts, but no enemy fighters were ever encountered.
-In late October a number of sorties were also flown against Tarshiha, in the Upper Galilee, in support of Operation Hiram against Fawzi al-Qawuqji's Arab Liberation Army.
+In late October a number of sorties were flown against Tarshiha, in the Upper Galilee, in support of Operation Hiram against Fawzi al-Qawuqji's Arab Liberation Army.